Ireland – How To Prepare A Road trip

 Anticipation And Preparation

 Packing my stuff is still a challenge for me.
 What do I want to take with me?
 What will I need, what not?
 Hw will be the weather?
-And the most important question is… What does the bag policy of the airline say????
+And the most crucial question is… What does the bag policy of the airline say????

-Therefore, start read their policy carefully and check the information they usually provide when you buy the ticket or at latest check-in.
+Therefore, start to read their policy carefully and check the information they usually provide when you buy the ticket or at the latest check-in.
 At this time, I will travel with carry-on luggage, only, plus a “small” personal item like a purse or a laptop.
-Of course, I will use this opportunity to have an additional item with me. 🙂 Also the weight could be tricky.
-The average weight allowance for the most airlines is around 10 kg.
-Which is fine for me, even if I´ll be on the road for two weeks, with all possible weather conditions from sunshine to rain and wind.
+Of course, I will use this opportunity to have an additional piece with me. 🙂 Also the weight could be tricky.
+The average weight allowance for most airlines is around 10 kg.
+That is fine for me, even if I´ll be on the road for two weeks, with all possible weather conditions from sunshine to rain and wind.
 I know a couple of people who bags are always heavier than this.
 For them, this would be a hard exercise.

 Tip: Take your bag (doesn´t matter if it is a checked-bag or a carry-on).
-Pack it as if you were on the road at least less a week than original planned.
+Pack it as if you were on the road at least less a week than initially planned.
 Then, take everything out and pack and consider your choices ones again.
-Asked yourself a couple of questions: Do I really need one outfit per day?
+Asked yourself a couple of questions: Do I need one outfit per day?
 Or could I wear this once again on another day?
 Will I need ten pairs of shoes in different colors?
 Or is one enough which has a color matching the most of my outfits?

 While consideration about renting a car I also thought about rent a GPS, too?
 The thing is that I already own a GPS which I had to buy in Canada.
 At that time, the rental company didn´t have any in stock, although I booked it.
 Unfortunately, only a map for North America is installed.
 So I bought the Ireland map from the GPS provider and installed it on my device.
-And, yeehaw, it works. 😀 Well, spending about 40€ for the new map and about 12€ for an additional SD card is a way better than paying another 250€ for a GPSin the rental car.
+And, yeehaw, it works. 😀 Well, spending about 40€ for the new plan and about 12€ for an additional SD card is a way better than paying another 250€ for a GPS in the rental car.

 I am dreaming of a lonely situated cottage where it is only me who lives there.
 Do you know “Actually, Love”?
-When Collin Firth’s character traveled to somewhere, sits in this old little house and only his housekeeper visits him to clean up the house and brings his shoppings?
+When Collin Firth’s character traveled to somewhere, sits in this little old house and only his housekeeper visits him to clean up the house and brings his shoppings?
 Something like that I would like to live in a couple of days, at least.
-I will check some AirBnBs and booking.com.
+I will check some AirBnBs and booking.com*.